cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 $ docker ps --all
 ```

-You should see a long list like:
+You should see a long list like this:

 ```txt
 CONTAINER ID   IMAGE           COMMAND                  CREATED          STATUS                        PORTS     NAMES